Masorti Olami: Headquarters and leadership

 Masorti Olami's international headquarters are in Jerusalem at 32 General Pierre Koenig St, with an office in New York City located at the Jewish Theological Seminary of America at 3080 Broadway in Manhattan.
 The President of Masorti Olami is Rabbi Philip Scheim and Gillian Caplin is the immediate past president.
-Rabbi Mauricio Balter serves as Executive Director of both Masorti Olami and MERCAZ Olami.
+Rabbi Mauricio Balter serves as executive director of both Masorti Olami and MERCAZ Olami.

 Regions Covered

 Masorti Europe and Masorti AmLat (Latin America) are the main regional organizations under the umbrella of Masorti Olami that serve the specific regions.

 Masorti Europe

-Masorti Europe is made up of 29 congregations in ten different countries with several more in the process of joining.
+Masorti Europe, directed by Rabbi Chaim Weiner, is made up of 29 congregations in ten different countries with several more in the process of joining.
 Masorti Europe provides religious and community services to Jews from across the continent, including:

 The European Masorti Beit Din provides halachic conversions, divorces, and halachic rulings.
 Their Kashrut supervision program offers a unique "One Day License" providing regular caterers a kosher kitchen, ingredients, and supervision which reduces the cost of catering a kosher event.

 EAJL, The European Academy for Jewish Liturgy pairs lay leaders with cantors and trains them as Schlichei Tzibur (prayer leaders).
 This empowers small communities and Chavurot who don't have a full-time rabbi or cantor and is key to creating self-sufficient Masorti communities across Europe.
 In addition to EAJL, Masorti Europe's Rabbinical placement provides small congregations with rabbis and cantors for the High Holy Days.

 NOAM and Marom chapters are active around Europe and hold regional conferences.

 Masorti Europe also holds regular leadership conferences for members involved in Jewish Education, Security and Interfaith work, Israel Education, and synagogue board members to create networks of regional collaboration and mutual support.

 In Europe, the Masorti Movement is the fastest-growing of the major branches of Judaism.
 A Masorti rabbinical school opened in Berlin in 2013 to cater to those who want to become Masorti rabbis and serve European communities.
 The Zacharias Frankel College is based at the University of Potsdam and offers a five-year course in English.
 It is associated with the School of Jewish Theology at the University of Potsdam and the Ziegler School of Rabbinic Studies of the American Jewish University in Los Angeles.
 The college is named for Rabbi Zacharias Frankel, who provided the foundational principles of what is now Masorti/Conservative Judaism.